Coronary Artery Disease Treatment in NOVA

 Coronary artery disease is caused by plaque buildup (atherosclerosis) along the walls of the coronary arteries, which are responsible for supplying blood to the heart.
 Over time, this plaque buildup can cause narrowing or blockage of the coronary arteries and lead to highly increased risks for serious conditions such as a heart attack as it becomes more difficult for oxygen to travel through the blood to reach vital organs.

 Coronary artery disease is the most common form of heart disease as well as the leading cause of death in the U.S. for both men and women.
 It is important for individuals to know their risks of coronary artery disease, and to practice healthy habits every day that can help to significantly reduce their chances of complications caused by this condition.
-If you have a family history of heart disease or your child is exhibiting symptoms, contact the Children’s Heart Institute to discuss your child’s diagnosis and treatment options.
+If you have a family history of heart disease or your child is exhibiting symptoms, contact The Children’s Heart Institute, a member of John Hopkins Medicine, to discuss your child’s diagnosis and treatment options.
 To schedule a consultation at our pediatric cardiology clinic in NOVA and Maryland, please call today.

 Risk Factors of Coronary Artery Disease